Collection 1372 - Albury Court House

 Conditions governing access

-Records relating to children as victims or perpetrators of crime are RESTRICTED for 100 years.
+District Court records relating to children as victims or perpetrators of crime are RESTRICTED for 100 years (Access Direction No. 2953).

 All other records are OPEN to public access.

-A Reader’s Ticket issued by the State Archives and Records Authority of NSW is required to access original state archives and can be issued immediately upon production of identification.
+A Reader’s Ticket issued by Museums of History NSW is required to access original state archives.
 More information

 Conditions governing reproduction

-The reproducing and publishing of state archives is governed by the State Archives and Records Authority of NSW.
+The reproducing and publishing of state archives is governed by Museums of History NSW.
 More information

 Language of material